College Glossary

 Divides the academic year into two equal segments of approximately 18 weeks each.
 Summer sessions are shorter, but require more intensive study.

-The form sent to families in response to submission of the Free Application for Federal Student Aid (FAFSA) indicating the Expected Family Contribution (EFC).
+The form sent to families in response to submission of the Free Application for Federal Student Aid (FAFSA) indicating the Student Aid Index (SAI).

 Official record of a student's coursework at a school or college.
 A high school transcript is generally required as part of the college application process.